Free Kitchen Hacks eBook

 Before you start coating and breading the salmon, it’s best to remove excess moisture to achieve an enjoyable texture on your salmon.

 Place your salmon filets skin-side down and use a paper towel to lightly press down from the top to lightly pat them dry.
 Drying your fish is the easiest way to avoid a mushy texture.
-I use this same technique in my salmon tacos as well.

 I like to make this recipe with fresh fish, but you can also easily use frozen salmon!